 There is a good reason for all of the fuss over how much a vinyl record weighs.
-Aside from industry standards, many audiophiles believe that the weight of the record has a significant say in how it sounds.
-If it’s too light or too heavy it changes the sound quality dramatically.
+Aside from industry standards, many audiophiles believe that the weight of the record has a significant say in superior sound quality.

-That point is debatable, but most modern vinyl records weigh in at precisely one hundred eighty grams.
+Most modern vinyl records weigh in at precisely one hundred eighty grams.
 That is now the industry standard.
 Stars make sure that it states the record weight on the front label to entice fans to purchase them.

 There is another aspect to weight.
 Shipping costs are based in part on how much something weighs.
 This is true whether or not it’s a stamp for a letter or a vinyl record.

 Animal food bags such as for dog food will normally only weigh 30-40 pounds so 100 vinyl records will be around that weight.
 With the extra bulkiness that those records offer it could be quite difficult to handle more than 100 records at a time.

 The answer depends on who you ask.
 According to one website, the weight of the record doesn’t have anything to do with the sound quality.
-However, these records may, in fact, sound better than ones with non standard weight.
+However, these records may, in fact, sound better than ones with non-standard weight.

 If it’s not because of the weight, then what is causing the difference?

-Attention to detail.
+Attention to detail

-A lot of these records do have better sound, higher highs and lower lows.
+A lot of these records do have better sound, higher highs, and lower lows.
 It’s not necessarily because the record weighs one hundred eighty grams, it’s probably because when they made the master they made sure it would be perfect.

 This is also where vinyl records differ from digitally recorded music; vinyl is analog and the soundwaves follow a curve.
 Digital is a lot of fast “snapshots” of the music.
 It misses small amounts of the sound as it takes the next snapshot.
-On a graph, the one hundred eighty gram record will show curves and the digital recording will show steps.
+On a graph, the one-hundred-eighty-gram record will show curves and the digital recording will show steps.

 Does it matter for sound purposes?
 Probably not, however, it is a lot harder to break a heavier record than a lighter one.